xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 However, the example has a problem: the `canFetch` method is returning `true` for all invocations, so we have implemented an endless paging solution.
 In most cases the solution will not be so useful, so let's fix it.

-If we take a look at the GitHub response, we can see that Github is returning the amount of entities in each response.
+If we take a look at the GitHub response, we can see that GitHub is returning the amount of entities in each response.
-That is great, we can use that information to implement a "real" `canFetch` method.
+That is great, we can use that information to implement a real `canFetch` method.

-I already told you that **XLPaging** provides a way to do that work automatically.
+Remember that **XLPaging** provides a way to achieve it automatically.
-For do that, the library defines two response interfaces and two `PagingHandler` providers to handle that.
+To do that, the library defines two response interfaces and two `PagingHandler` providers:

 ```kotlin
 interface ListResponseWithEntityCount<T> : ListResponse<T> {